 Appliances that are integrated or concealed will benefit you in the following ways:

-- The elimination of kitchen clutter
+- Eliminating kitchen clutter

 - Extra counter space to show off new countertops and more room for food preparation

-- Additional space for personalized decor or open space for a more minimalist look
+- Additional space creates the option for personalized decor or open space for a more minimalist look

-- Improved kitchen flow
+- Better kitchen flow

-Integrate larger appliances using attractive cabinet design
+1. Integrate larger appliances using an attractive cabinet design

-Make way for appliance cubbies
+3. Make room for appliance cubbies

-The cabinet-cubbie combo
+4. The cabinet-cubby combo

-Gift yourself an appliance pantry
+5. Invest in an appliance pantry